 Your hearing will be heard by a panel of one or three arbitrators depending on the amount of your losses.
 If they determine that a breach of fiduciary duty did occur, then they have the power to compel the broker to compensate you accordingly.

 Get in Touch with a Stockbroker Misconduct Lawyer

 If your stockbroker breached their fiduciary duty and you suffered significant losses due to this negligence, you can do something about it.
-Contact a qualified stockbroker misconduct lawyer at Wolper Law Firm to discuss the details of your case.
+Contact a qualified stockbroker misconduct lawyer at Wolper Law Firm, P.A. to discuss the details of your case.